How To Measure Scope Ring Height?

 Boresight And Loctite

 Boresight for zeroing your scope without firing a shot and Loctite to tighten the scope rings with the scope.
-Keep in mind, less is more.
+Keep in mind, that less is more.
 Don’t put in too much Loctite.
 If you do, you will have a nightmare trying to remove the scope in the future.

 Conclusion

 And there you have it folks.
-A simple, easy, and straightforward guide on how to measure scope ring height and installing the scope ring on your gun.
+A simple, easy, and straightforward guide on how to measure scope ring height and install the scope ring on your gun.
 I know it might seem like a hassle at first, but it’s not really a big deal.
 Having the right sets of tools makes the entire thing easy.
 Just keep that much in mind.

 And that’s all for now folks.
 Hope you found this guide useful and easy to understand.
 Thanks for reading as usual and hope to see you on the next one.